Xelvanta/roblox-custom-cursor/README.md

 #### Download the `app.pyw` File Directly:

-Download the latest `app.pyw` file https://github.com/Xelvanta/roblox-custom-cursor/  and save it to a folder of your choice.
+Download the latest `app.pyw` file from [Roblox Custom Cursor](https://github.com/Xelvanta/roblox-custom-cursor) and save it to a folder of your choice.

 ### 2. Install Dependencies: